andywer/webpack-blocks/packages/core/README.md

 Takes an array of config setters (the functions returned by invoked webpack blocks), invokes them and returns the resulting webpack config object.

+#### group(configSetters: Function[]): Function

+Combines an array of blocks to a new joined block.
+Running this single block has the same effect as running all source blocks.

 #### env(envName: string, configSetters: Function[]): Function

 Applies an array of webpack blocks only if `process.env.NODE_ENV` matches the given `envName`.
 If no `NODE_ENV` is set, it will be treated as 'development'.